chrplr/PCBS/docs/software-installation.rst

      tidyverse lme4 ez

 This will take a while to download packages from the internet and install them.
 Do not close rstudio until the process is finished (no more scrolling messages in the console).
+Meanwhile, you can start the installation of the other software below.

 Code editor